micmejia/bible-dump/AMPC/Matthew/Matt 18.md

-Again I tell you, if two of you on earth agree (harmonize together, make a symphony together) about whatever [anything and [^g]everything] they may ask, it will come to pass _and_ be done for them by My Father in heaven.
+Again I tell you, if two of you on earth agree (harmonize together, make a symphony together) about whatever [anything and everything] they may ask, it will come to pass _and_ be done for them by My Father in heaven.